Jobs

 Job Structure

 Every job requires a unique identifier.
-This ID is used to:
+This ID is used to:- Track job executions

 - Reference the job in the system